 Something like 90% of controllers sold online is fake.
 Controllers are almost never on sale too, so if there’s a deal, it’s probably suspicious.

-When it comes to buying controllers, only buy them from either a physical store or an official website, or an official eStore, such as the Playstation Store on Amazon.
+When it comes to buying Playstation controllers, only buy them from either a physical store or an official website.
+You can visit the official Playstation store on Amazon.

 How to Tell if a PS4 Controller is Fake: